spieswl/spieswl.github.io/_posts/2018-05-04-synology-git-server.md

 #### Cloning a Repository

-Try this command in a sandbox folder:
+Try this command in a sandbox folder on your local machine:

 ```bash
 $ git clone ssh://<git-username>@<nas-address>/volume1/git/<dummy-name.git>